-Opportunities for developing Core Skills
+Opportunities for developing Core and other essential skills

-The delivery of this unit and subsequent assessment will provide the candidates with the opportunity to develop the Core Skills of Communication, Problem Solving and Working with Others at SCQF level 6 and Information and Communication Technology (ICT) at SCQF level 4.
+The delivery of this unit and subsequent assessment will provide the learners with the opportunity to develop the Core Skills of Communication, Problem Solving and Working with Others at SCQF level 6 and Information and Communication Technology (ICT) at SCQF level 5.

-Communication: Written Communication (Reading) at SCQF Level 6
+Communication: Written Communication (Reading) at SCQF level 6

-In order to complete the unit, candidates will have to carry out some research into their chosen theme/event.
+In order to complete the unit, learners will have to carry out some research into their chosen event.
 They should conduct academic research for a range of topics to confirm related management theories, legislation requirements, etc to be used in their justification of approach in the operational plan.
 They are required to read, understand and evaluate written communication.